SilvioGiancola/SoccerNetv2-DevKit/Task2-CameraShotSegmentation/README.md

-# Baselines for Camera Shot Segmentation
+# Baselines for Camera Shot Segmentation and Camera Change Detection